 The gift card from your birthday.
 The four classes left on a yoga pack.
 The Sephora rewards quietly accruing.
 The REI dividend nobody reminded you about.
 The prepaid Visa from a rebate.
-Industry estimates put $400–$1,500 in unused stored value in the average US household , some in the drawer, some in the wallet, some buried in an inbox.
+Americans hold about $27 billion in unused gift cards and store credit (Bankrate, 2024), some of it in your drawer, some in your wallet, some buried in an inbox.
 You paid for all of it.
 Corporations call the part that expires "breakage" and budget around it.
-Cue is the wallet, and the brain, that makes that money come back to you , before you reach for a credit card.
+Cue is the wallet, and the brain, that makes that money come back to you, before you reach for a credit card.

 Punch passes & class packs.
 Fitness studios, salons, and boutique services run 30–50% under-redemption.
 A $300 yoga ten-pack with four classes left is $120 of dusty dollars sitting on the table.